 Lake Nokomis Park is a captivating outdoor and recreational center that provides a great sports facility, outdoor activity areas, and beautiful sceneries, making it one of the best parks in Minneapolis during the summertime.

-The park is both a community center and playground that adds to the neighborhood’s health.
-There is one of the best beaches in Minneapolis that you can visit if you enjoy the sunshine and relaxation.
+The park is a community center and playground that improves the neighborhood’s health.
+One of the best beaches in Minneapolis can be visited if you enjoy the sunshine and relaxation.

 Brownie Lake Park

 Address: 3201 S Wayzata Blvd, Minneapolis, MN 55416, United States